JustAnotherWebDev/code-assignment/README.md

 ## Get Started

 1. `git clone https://github.com/JustAnotherWebDev/code-assignment.git` to clone the app
+2. `cd .\code-assignment\` to change directory
-2. `npm install` to install all node modules
+3. `npm install` to install all node modules
-3. `npm run start` to run the app in development mode
+4. `npm run start` to run the app in development mode

 ## Requirements